serenity-is/blog/README.md

 This repository contains sources for [Serenity Blog (http://serenity.is/Blog/)].
 You should read blog posts there.

-If you have some idea on an article you'd like to publish in Serenity Blog, feel free to open a pull request.
+Please open a pull request, if you would to like to publish an article in Serenity Blog.